kmry/nim_nighty_space/README.md

 # nim nighty build for newcomers
  - It is for a newcomer like me :) .
+ - Nim with spacemacs is a good combination for me.

 ## to start nim nighty build within avhour:
 ```